SekaiKana/Deep-Neural-Network-for-Breast-Cancer-Classification/README.md

 - [ ] Include additional evaluation metrics (precision, recall, F1-score)
 - [ ] Deploy model as a web application

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - UCI Machine Learning Repository for the breast cancer dataset
 - PyTorch and Keras communities for excellent documentation
-- Medical research community for advancing cancer diagnosis through AI

 ## Contact